 Wizard: (discussing Valentine, Ivy's Whip Sword) The blade is also sentient, as Ivy used her alchemy with the hand of Nightmare, who then breathed life into it.
 Boomstick: Wait, so the hand breathed life?
 How is THAT possible!?
 Wizard: (beat) Of all the things I've said, that's what you question?

 Colony Drop: Vegeta does his best Donkey Kong impression during his fight with Shadow by punching the moon towards Earth, forcing Shadow to use up his remaining energy to restore it with Chaos Control.

-Cool Pet: Subverted with Cringer, He-Man's pet tiger, but then played straight when he transforms into Battlecat, who possesses as much strength as He-Man.
+Cool Pet: played straight when Cringer transforms into Battlecat, who possesses as much strength as He-Man.
 Summed up in this exchange:

 Wiz: Battlecat is so powerful, it's said if he doesn't turn back to Cringer, he could go on an unstoppable rampage.
 After all, he is half-tiger, half-dragon.

 Cool Sword: They crop up on occasion; examples include Link's Master Sword that works stronger against evil forces; Kratos' Blade of Olympus, the only weapon in his arsenal that can kill Spawn; and Lion-O's Sword of Omens, which grants him power beyond power and has a whole lot of beams at its disposal.

 Cool vs. Awesome: The premise is super heroes / super villains, space mercenaries, robots, and gods duking it out.

 Crack Fic: On occasion, the matches can wind up like this in a big way.